12+ Best Coursera Alternatives & Competitors 2024: Free & Paid

 8. Datacamp

-Datacamp also assists in job placements by helping in interview prep and providing personalized resume reviews—the certificates provided by Datacamp in the partnership which many industry leaders and are recognized globally.
-The methodology of Datacamp is to grasp, practice, practical application, and lastly, assess.
+Datacamp also assists in job placements by helping with interview prep and providing personalized resume reviews.
+The certificates provided by Datacamp, in partnership with many industry leaders, are recognized globally.
+Datacamp’s methodology is to grasp, practice, apply, and assess.

 9. Codecademy

-If you are a coding enthusiast, then Codecademy is for you.
-It offers more than 14 different programming languages like JAVA, SQL, Python, HTML, C++, and many more, as well as ten subject areas like code foundation, web development, computer science, machine learning, and more.
+If you are a coding enthusiast, Codecademy is for you.
+It offers more than 14 different programming languages, such as Java, SQL, Python, HTML, C++, and many more, as well as ten subject areas, such as code foundation, web development, computer science, machine learning, and more.

 Codecademy overview- Coursera Competitors & Alternatives

 Codecademy also offers free courses that you can try.
-But if you are genuinely committed to coding, you can try their individual premium plan, where they offer career and skill paths.
-This platform also offers various courses on cybersecurity and be a part of real-world projects.
+But if you are genuinely committed to coding, you can try their individual premium plan, which offers career and skill paths.
+This platform also offers various courses on cybersecurity and is a part of real-world projects.

-You can also have a look on our article on Codecademy vs Datacamp.
+You can also have a look at our article on Codecademy vs Datacamp.

 10. Alison